+With the growth of technology digital games have been developed and a new age in Game-Based Learning had arisen.
+Nowadays every child has grown up in an environment with tablets, laptops and smartphones.
+Gamebased learning has its own evolvement with digital games.
+Even games that are not designed to be used in education have correct content or simulating real-world situation [2].
 Gaming has always been a fun way to learn new things and acquire skills.
-Many learning theories align with the gaming process [1].
+Many learning theories align with the gaming process [3].
 In games students are highly motivated by involvement with the subject of study and stimulation comes with learning by doing.
 Gamification applies game elements to real life tasks.
-In this way, it helps in the behavioral change, improves motivation and enhances engagement [1, 2].
-The constructivism theory is embedded in Game- Based learning approach [3].
+In this way, it helps in the behavioral change, improves motivation and enhances engagement [3] [4].
+Furthermore, the constructivism theory is embedded in Game- Based learning approach [5].

-Ubiquitous computing [4] which describes the technology and the use of a computer that is not static could be the early foundations of Mobile Computing and Location Based Games.
-In the middle of the 90 s mixed reality was in attention.
-In [5] Miligram argues: "The next generation telecommunication environment is envisaged to be one, which will provide an ideal virtual space with [sufficient] reality essential for communication".
+Ubiquitous computing [6] which describes the technology and the use of a computer that is not static could be the early foundations of Mobile Computing and Location Based Games.
+In the middle of the 90s mixed reality was in attention.
+In [7] Miligram argues: "The next generation telecommunication environment is envisaged to be one, which will provide an ideal virtual space with [sufficient] reality essential for communication".